LEE-HYUNSANG/UPBIT_ML/doc/f5_ml_pipeline.md

 ## 04_label.py
 Adds buy and sell label columns based on predefined strategy formulas.
-The script reads feature Parquet files from `ml_data/03_features/` and writes labeled results to `ml_data/04_labels/` using the same filenames.
-Missing columns such as `entry_price` or `peak` are automatically substituted with the current close price or the cumulative high so the step can run on raw feature sets.
+The formulas are defined in `strategies_master_pruned.json` and parsed at runtime so new strategies can be added without modifying the code.
+Feature files from `ml_data/03_features/` are labelled and written to `ml_data/04_labels/` using the same filenames.
+Placeholder columns such as `entry_price`, `exit_price` and `peak` are created when missing so backtests can reference them immediately.
 Run this step after generating features with:
 `python f5_ml_pipeline/04_label.py`.